patherlkd/ActiveMatterIn2Science/README.md

 The main thing is for you to explore the system, code, and setup to get a feel of running computational simulations.
 So, follow you curiosity.
 If you want some nudges of what to look at then see below.

-This questions/pointers typically get more difficult as you progress through them.
+These questions/pointers typically get more difficult as you progress through them.

 + For each slider, investigate what they do [check at least three values] and how they affect the runtime of the simulation.
 + How can I get all the arrows aligned?
 There might be more than one way to do this, so write them down!